 Course Title Mathematics for Computing

 Course Code IT1262

-Credit Value 2 (30 Hours Theory)
+Credit Value 2 (30h Theory + 70h Independent learning)

 To provide knowledge on fundamentals of mathematical principles required for the information technology.

 - solve systems of linear equations using matrices. - make use of matrices, differentiation and integration in problem-solving - explain the concepts of differential calculus, logarithmic and exponential functions - determine the transformation in 2D and 3D planes using matrices. - define recursive and structural induction algorithms